 11. Learn stress management techniques.

-Stress can have devastating effects on health.
+Stress, especially long-term stress, can have devastating effects on health.
 Even if you do everything else right health-wise, if you don’t manage your stress, none of it will mean much.
-During my healing journey I practiced mindfulness meditation and other stress-busting strategies to bring mindfulness into my day, like taking time-outs for slow, deep breathing.
+During my healing journey, I practiced mindfulness meditation and other stress-busting strategies to bring mindfulness into my day, like taking time-outs for slow, deep breathing.
 This is a simple way to defuse stress levels and calm the brain-adrenal axis.
 I’m also a big fan of listening to Eckhart Tolle audiobooks when I’m in the car.

 12. Start practicing yoga regularly.